annardn/badger/README.md

-B@dger is an app that I am creating to help university students stay connect on campus.
+B@dger is an app that I am creating to help university students stay connected on campus.

 ![homepage](assets/homepage.png)